TristanNguyen0/portfolio/README.md

 and is compiled out of the production build entirely — the text never reaches the deployed bundle.
 Files starting with `_` are always skipped, which is why the template itself never publishes.

-The contents sidebar on a post is generated from its `<h2>`/`<h3>` headings, so posts never maintain their own outline.
-Categories live in `src/data/categories.ts` and drive both the home page sections and the tag on each post.

 ## Commands